Amazon Prime Day 2021: What to Expect for the Big Shopping Event

 When is Amazon Prime Day 2021?

 Perhaps you're asking yourself one question: When is Amazon Prime Day?
 It's understandable, seeing that the shopping site delayed its biggest sales event of the year to October last year just ahead of the holiday shopping season due to the pandemic.
 But in 2021, Amazon is returning to its regularly programmed annual Prime Day season, summer.
 While Amazon has yet to officially reveal the exact date (or dates) for the occasion, Amazon announced that the event will take place "before the end of the second quarter," which likely means sometime in June.
+Outlets like Bloomberg are reporting late June dates for Prime Day.
 Sites like Wirecutter and other outlets report that Prime Day 2021 is expected to be a two-day affair in late June as well, with a second shopping event in the fall so you can shop for holiday gifts (yeah, you and your bank accounts will want to build some stamina).

 What will be available for Prime Day?